Philosophy of Scientific Practice:

 Ethics of Postgenomic Intervention and Control (EPIC)

-The scientific picture of the human body has radically changed in the postgenomic era, moving from a well-defined aggregate of human cells to a multi-species, co-produced process with vague boundaries.
+The scientific picture of organismic function has radically changed in the postgenomic era, moving from the idea of a well-defined aggregate of organism-specific cells to a multi-species, co-produced process with vague boundaries.
 These radical shifts in our conceptual landscape have important ramifications for a range of debates.

 The EPIC project will in particular focus on two interventions, namely genome editing and vaccination.
 Both interventions aim at modulating and controlling key parts of the human body (the genome and the immune response).
 Both are fraught with questions about safety, procedure and long-term ramifications for the well-being of individuals and populations more generally.